Zarak: Development

-The film is based on a 1950 book written by A. J. Bevan that contained a foreword by field marshal William Slim.
+The film is based on the 1950 book The Story of Zarak Khan written by A. J. Bevan.
 According to Bevan, the real Zarak Khan was an Afghan who spent most of his life fighting the British in the northwest frontier in the 1920s and 1930s.
 Among his crimes was the murder of a holy man.
 He eventually surrendered and was sentenced to life imprisonment in the Andaman Islands.
 However, when the Japanese occupied the islands, he remained in his cell.

 Khan was eventually dealt a suspended sentence and worked for the British in Burma.
-In 1943 he was leading a patrol when its British officer was killed in an ambush.
+In 1943, he was leading a patrol when its British officer was killed in an ambush.
 He watched another British patrol attacked by the Japanese and sent messengers to summon a Gurkha force.
 To stop the Japanese from escaping with their prisoners before the Gurkhas arrived, he attacked them singlehandedly and killed or wounded six soldiers before being overpowered.
 He refused to be beheaded and insisted on being flayed alive to buy time to enable the Gurkhas to arrive.

 Warwick Films bought the film rights in 1953.
 Producer Irving Allen said he was more interested in the character of Zarak Khan than in the events described in the book.
 He was contemplating changing Khan's nationality in order to offer the role to Errol Flynn, but he eventually decided to make the film a fictional account set in the 19th century.
-Regular Warwick writer Richard Maibaum wrote the script.

 Production

 Filming begin Morocco on 1 November 1955 with Yakima Canutt in charge of the second unit.
 Victor Mature, under a two-picture deal with Warwick, joined the production on 19 November.

-Ted Moore, who handled some of the Technicolor/CinemaScope photography, later performed similar work on the early James Bond films, and art director John Box and costume designer Phyllis Dalton later won Oscars for their work on Doctor Zhivago.
-Richard Maibaum, who adapted A. J. Bevan's novel, went on to adapt such Ian Fleming novels as Dr. No, From Russia, with Love and Goldfinger.
-Director Terence Young and coproducer Albert R. Broccoli went on to perform the same roles for the early Bond films.
+Ted Moore handled some of the Technicolor/CinemaScope photography for the film.

 Stuntman Bob Simmons, who performed and doubled several stars in the film, noted that Mature refused to ride a horse.
 When his stunt double Jack Keely was killed in a horse accident on the set, Mature insisted on personally paying for his funeral.

-The popular chanteuse Yana sang her hit song "Climb Up the Wall" in the film.

 Studio work took place at Elstree Studios.